simolus3/drift/docs/docs/Dart API/select.md

 It does this by first creating a select statement for the top-10 items (but not executing it), and then joining this select statement onto a larger one grouping by category:

-{% include "blocks/snippet" snippets = snippets name = 'subquery' %}
+{{ load_snippet('subquery','lib/snippets/dart_api/select.dart.excerpt.json') }}

 Any statement can be used as a subquery.
-But be aware that, unlike [subquery expressions]({{ 'expressions.md#scalar-subqueries' | pageUrl }}), full subqueries can't use tables from the outer select statement.
+But be aware that, unlike [subquery expressions](expressions.md#scalar-subqueries), full subqueries can't use tables from the outer select statement.

 ## JSON support

-{% assign json_snippet = 'package:drift_docs/snippets/dart_api/json.dart.excerpt.json' | readString | json_decode %}

 sqlite3 has great support for [JSON operators](https://sqlite.org/json1.html) that are also available in drift (under the additional `'package:drift/extensions/json1.dart'` import).